imoruz/trustchain-superapp/musicdao/README.md

 In this section we will describe some struggles we had during the project.

 - The codebase was quite large and overwhelming at times making it harder to get organized in the starting phase of the project.
+- We depended on external services to fund test wallets (BTC faucet) and show transactions on the receiver’s device.
+When these services went down at the last minute, we tried set up a local server based on `Tribler/bitcoin-regtest-node` server and use its `/addBTC` endpoint to add funds.
+While the server worked, linking it into the app took extra effort due to multiple changes in code and ultimately we were unsuccessful in the alternate server set up.